Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Introduction

-The major contributions are summarized as follows. \begin{itemize} \item We are the first to point out CLIPScore's reliability in text-guided image editing, as it frequently exhibits a bias towards modification rather than preservation and focuses on irrelevant regions. \item We introduce \texttt{AugCLIP}, a metric for image editing by automatically augmenting descriptions via LLM and estimating a balanced representation of preservation and modification, which takes into account the relative importance of each description. \item \texttt{AugCLIP} demonstrates a significantly high correlation with human evaluations across various editing scenarios, even in complex applications where existing metrics struggle. \end{itemize}
+The major contributions are summarized as follows. \begin{itemize} \item We point out the unreliability of current evaluation metrics in text-guided image editing, noting their inability to balance preservation and modification effectively due to inherent \textbf{context blindness}. \item We introduce \texttt{AugCLIP}, a \textbf{context-aware} metric for image editing by automatically \textbf{augmenting} descriptions via MLLM and estimating a balanced representation of preservation and modification, which takes into account the relative importance of each description. \item \texttt{AugCLIP} demonstrates a significantly high correlation with human evaluations across various editing scenarios, even in complex applications where existing metrics struggle. \end{itemize}